-- Subject Groupings (Bachelor of Arts Degrees): Due to timetabling requirements, Celtic Civilisation is in Subject Group 2.
+- Subject Groupings (Bachelor of Arts degrees): Due to timetabling requirements, Celtic Civilisation is in Subject Group 2.
 This means that if you choose Celtic Civilisation, you cannot study another Group 2 subject for your degree programme (i.e., Law, Psychology, Performance and Screen Studies, or International Development). - Contact Hours: You will spend 4 hours per week attending lectures in First Year.
-You will also attend 2 tutorial hours per week, giving a total of 6 contact hours per week with your lecturers/tutor.
-Outside of these hours, you are expected to spend up to 20 hours per week undertaking independent study and reading material related to your lectures. - Modules: Two modules in First Year (SG1100 & SG1101) are year-long modules and consist of one hour of tuition per week during both semesters (24 weeks).
-The other two modules (SG111 & SG116) are taught during semesters one and two respectively and consist of two hours tuition per week for 12 weeks. - Participation: There is a clear correlation between participation and progression into Second Year, so we strongly encourage you to participate in all scheduled classes.
-Attendance is monitored (either regularly or at random) and continuous, unexplained absences are reported to College Office for further action. - Second subject choices: Our students typically study one of the following subjects alongside Celtic Civilisation for their degree: Archaeology, Ancient Classics, Geography, Modern Irish Culture, English, Sociological and Political Studies, History, and Gaeilge (Irish).
-So long as your other subjects are outside of Group 2, you are welcome to participate in our programme.
+Outside of these hours, you are expected to spend up to 22 hours per week undertaking independent study and reading assigned material related to your lecture modules. - Modules: Two learning modules in First Year (SG1100 & SG1101) are year-long modules and consist of one hour of tuition per week during both semesters (24 weeks).
+The other two modules (SG111 & SG116) are taught during semesters one and two respectively and consist of two hours tuition per week for 12 weeks. - Participation: There is a clear correlation between class participation and progression into Second Year of the degree programme, so we strongly encourage you to participate in all scheduled classes.
+Attendance is monitored (either regularly or at random) and continuous, unexplained absences are reported to the College Office for further action. - Second subject choices: Our students typically study one of the following subjects alongside Celtic Civilisation for their degree: Archaeology, Ancient Classics, Geography, Modern Irish Culture, English, Sociological and Political Studies, History, and Gaeilge (Irish).
+So long as your other subjects are outside of Group 2, you will be able to participate in our programme.

 Please read this booklet carefully.
-If you have any questions or would like to discuss anything about this subject in more detail, please contact me using the email address provided on the cover page of this booklet.
+If you have a question or would like to discuss our subject in more detail, please contact me using the email address provided on the cover page of this booklet.
 If you would prefer, you can also request a meeting (in-person or online) with me for academic advice.
-You will also find useful information about our subject at www.universityofgalway.ie/gaeilge/celtic-civilisation.
+You will find useful information about Celtic Civilisation at www.universityofgalway.ie/gaeilge/celtic-civilisation.